• Home

 Best Places to Stay on the Amalfi Coast

-There are a few options when choosing to stay on the Amalfi Coast.
+There are several charming coastal towns to choose from when staying on the Amalfi Coast.
+Each Amalfi Coast town offers unique accommodations and experiences.
 You can stay in Positano, Amalfi, Ravello or Sorrento.
 Those are the 3 most popular places when choosing a hotel on the Amalfi Coast.
 For the most budget-friendly option, stay in Sorrento.
 You can easily visit all the places by booking this private tour or a public van tour.
 We opted for the van tour (which has over 5k reviews) and enjoyed our guide so much!

 If you’re looking to splurge consider these hotels below: